- Aim of this page

 Types of offences not classed as ‘relevant’

 An official list of offences not classed as ‘relevant’ does not exist.
-However, the following broad categories do not appear to be included in any of the lists that exist, although we advise you always check your specific offence against the lists above and, if in doubt, contact Ofsted.
-If you’re not sure whether your offence is covered, you can email firstname.lastname@example.org.
+We advise you to always check your specific offence against the lists above and, if in doubt, you can email email@example.com.

 Those individuals covered directly by the regulations

 The school will normally be aware of all relevant cautions/convictions via an enhanced DBS check.
-However, although the school may have previously agreed to employ you, these regulations mean you will need to disclose any caution or conviction you have for a ‘relevant’ offence, unless it is eligible for filtering the offences below are classed as ‘relevant’.
+However, although the school may have previously agreed to employ you, these regulations mean you will need to disclose any caution or conviction you have for a ‘relevant’ offence, unless it is eligible for filtering.
 Technically, relevant offences that are now ‘filtered’ do not need to be disclosed, but we are not aware of any offences listed by the regulations that are eligible for filtering.

 This means that if you have a caution or conviction for a relevant offence, it will need to be disclosed if asked for, and you will then have to apply for a waiver from Ofsted.